syncweek-react-aad/react-aad/README.md

 ### Required

-- `clientID`: Your Azure Active Directory Application ID
+- `clientID`: String representing your Azure Active Directory Application ID

-- `scopes`: Permission scopes for your app.
+- `scopes`: Array of permission scopes you want to request from the application you are authenticating against.
 You can see possible [values for this property here](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-v2-scopes)

 - `unauthenticatedFunction`: A user defined callback function for the AzureAD component to consume.
 This function receives the AzureAD components login function which you can then use to trigger a login as you like